sanikagawand/HR-Workforce-Analytics-Employee-Performance-Dashboard/README.md

 # 📊 HR Workforce Analytics & Employee Performance Dashboard
 ## 📌 Project Overview

-The *HR Workforce Analytics & Employee Performance Dashboard is an end-to-end data analytics project designed to analyze workforce structure, employee performance, productivity, salary, attendance, and employee attrition.
+The **HR Workforce Analytics & Employee Performance Dashboard** is an end-to-end data analytics project designed to analyze workforce structure, employee performance, productivity, salary, attendance, and employee attrition.

-The project transforms raw employee data into a structured analytical solution using Python, SQL, Statistics, and Power BI.
+The project transforms raw employee data into a structured analytical solution using **Python, SQL, Statistics, and Power BI**.
 The objective is to provide HR stakeholders with measurable workforce KPIs, identify patterns associated with employee turnover, compare departments, and support data-driven workforce planning and retention strategies.

 ## 🎯 Business Problem